Detained, forfeited and seized goods

 If you are dissatisfied with a review decision, including any condition imposed, you may apply to the Customs Appeal Authority.

-Your appeal should be made on Form 14.
+Your appeal should be made on the Ministry of Justice CAA Notice of Appeal form.
 The appeal must be lodged within 20 working days after Customs decision was given.
 Send the appeal along with the fee of $410 to:

 Customs Appeal Authority